derhass/gpxvis/README.md

 ## Caveats:

 * gpx reading doesn't use an XML parser, it just collects the value out of the raw text, works well enough with real world files, but may break with yours
-* tweaking parameters is possible via GUI in interactive mode, but not yet when writing frames
 * used GL version is probably 4.5, but 4.6 is requested in any case
 * only Linux Makefile is provided, building on other platforms should work without much hassle, but I don't care
 * probably a lot more...